iforone/ApiAwareBugAssignment/README.md

 Observations:

-1- none of the bug reports in JDT have more than one assignee so this is technically one assignee
+1- none of the bug reports in JDT have more than one assignee so this is technically one assignee.
+The part of code that considers assignees is never used because the dataset did not have multi-assignees.

 -----
 Install a package in jupyter: